-The Duke Master of Science in Global Health (MSc-GH) is offered jointly by the Graduate School and the Duke Global Health Institute, an interdisciplinary unit that leverages outstanding faculty from across Duke to take on the most complex health challenges facing the world today.
+The Duke Master of Science in Global Health (MS-GH) is offered jointly by the Graduate School and the Duke Global Health Institute, an interdisciplinary unit that leverages outstanding faculty from across Duke to take on the most complex health challenges facing the world today.

 Our unique approach to global health offers:

 - A small cohort of diverse students from around the world

 - Individual attention from dedicated faculty and staff through small classes and one-on-one mentoring

 - A strong culture of innovation and collaboration

 - Duke’s commitment to knowledge in service of society

 - A beautiful campus in a thriving city